EXCLUSIVE-Head of oil trader Hin Leong didn't disclose $800 mln losses-court filing

 Despite reporting net profit of $78.2 million for the business year ended in October, "HLT has not been making profits in the last few years," Lim said in the filing, which has not been made public.

-Reuters was the first to disclose the existence of Lim’s affidavit spelling out the losses and specifics including his acknowledgement of personal responsibility for not reporting the losses.
-Bloomberg cited the $800 million in losses in a report late Sunday.
+Reuters was the first to disclose the existence of Lim’s affidavit spelling out the losses and his acknowledgement of personal responsibility for not reporting them.
+Bloomberg cited the $800 million in losses in a report late on Sunday.

+There was no response from HLT and Ocean Tankers to Reuters queries sent over the weekend.

-Societe Generale said it was one of the banks' involved in the discussions with HLT but declined further comment.
+Societe Generale said it was a lender to Hin Leong but declined further comment.
 The remaining 22 banks named in the filing declined to comment or did not respond to emailed requests in the past several days.

 The affidavit, which said Lim was resigning immediately as director of the family-held company he founded half a century ago from a single delivery truck, did not specify over how many years the losses were incurred or why he was blaming HLT's difficulties on problems that arose largely in the past few months.